opencobra/cobratoolbox/README.md

 [Part 1, 2, 3] are implemented structured and tested.
 Refinement and expansion of these sections is always possible but it is not on the priority (todo) list.

-A file “todo.txt” contains more specific indications on the status of the implementation.
-It can be modified to point out suggestions and it synthetizes what still needs to be implemented.

 A tutorial showing how to use the pipeline will also be created.

 Data and result export in open formats (.csv, .xml) has to be better tested and further developed, the final aim is to make the pipeline more flexible and connected with softwares other than MATLAB

 Please report any problem opening threads in the issue section.
-Also any kind of suggestions with the pipeline implementation are also welcome.
+Also any  suggestion with the pipeline implementation is also welcome.

 Examples